Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 We can also compare the technical security of VIAC vs Finpension Vested Benefits.

 In both cases, there is very little you can do from the account.
-Since you cannot withdraw money from the application, security is less important than a bank account.
-But the application still contains much of your data, and your portfolio could be changed, so you cannot neglect security either.
+Security is slightly less important than a bank account since you cannot withdraw money from the application.
+However, the application still contains much of your data, and your portfolio could be changed, so you cannot neglect security either.

 Both accounts are very similarly protected.
 First, all the connections are encrypted.
-Then, they are both using second-factor authentication (2FA) using your phone.
+Then, they both use second-factor authentication (2FA) on your phone.
 They will send you an SMS code to confirm your identity.
 But they are doing it differently:

-Now, there are pros and cons to both approaches.
-However, I prefer having to write my second factor every single time.
+Both approaches have pros and cons.
+However, I prefer writing my second factor every single time.
 That way, my personal information is protected from someone having my password.

-So, I will say that Finpension’s security is slightly better than VIAC’s.
-But this is a small difference.
+So, Finpension’s security is better than VIAC’s.
+But this is a slight difference.
 Both companies have sound security for your money.

 Summary – VIAC vs Finpension Vested Benefits

-Here is a summary the main points of VIAC vs Finpension Vested Benefits:
+Here is a summary of the main points of VIAC vs Finpension Vested Benefits:

 Pros: